Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/apis/taxonomy-api.md

 #### Example request

-This is a basic request with the required path variable and a few optional parameters.
+This is a basic request with the required path parameter and a few optional parameters.

 === "cURL"